Skip to content

 destroy_token(token, user) async

-Revoke the given token by adding its jti to the denylist.
+Revoke the given token by adding its jti to the configured denylist.

 Source code in litestar_auth/authentication/strategy/jwt.py